[(1) Either regulator may make rules (“control of information rules”) about the disclosure and use of information held by an authorised person (“A”).

 (b) specify circumstances in which A may withhold information which A would otherwise be required to disclose to B;

 (c) require A not to use for the benefit of B information—

-(i) which is held by A, and
+(i) which is held by

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Part 8 of the Corporation Tax Act 2009 (CTA 2009) is a specific corporation tax regime that applies exclusively to the gains and losses of intangible fixed assets.
 Note, however, that certain intangible fixed assets are excluded from the regime, see Practice Note: Excluded intangible fixed